Computational biology and drug discovery: what to expect in 2023

 We believe that in 2023, protein structure prediction will become even faster and more specialized, though it remains to be seen whether any notable progress in prediction accuracy can be achieved.

 AlphaFold and friends have produced by now a number of hugely interesting structural databases.
-One immediate way to make these databases directly actionable is to make them searchable.
+One immediate way to make these databases directly actionable is to render them searchable.
 The state-of-the-art solution for structural similarity search which has emerged in 2022 is FoldSeek.
 Available both as a server and as a standalone tool, FoldSeek is sensitive and very fast, and opens new points of view on many applications, such as remote homology search.

 Language models for proteins in general and antibodies in particular

-Cheap and easy availability of structural models for a wide variety of proteins has changed the way we think and talk about proteins already.
-If before the AlphaFold moment most proteins were primarily defined by their amino acid sequence, today structural representation is usually favored, since it is usually more informative.
+Cheap and easy availability of structural models for a wide variety of proteins has changed the way we think and talk about proteins.
+If before the AlphaFold moment most proteins were primarily defined by their amino acid sequence, nowadays structural representation is usually favored, since it is generally more informative.
 However, there is a new syntaxis which has been becoming increasingly important and widely applied – language models for proteins have supplied new representations for proteins, usually in the form of vectors in some high-dimensional space.
 It turned out that such vectors can carry interesting information about a protein’s function, structure, and other features (visit https://embed.protein.properties to get a glimpse at the power of such representation).
 These vectors are already finding their way into traditional databases such as Swiss-Prot.
 Though interpretation of such vectorial representations typically is somewhat obscure, being simple numeric objects, they do provide extremely convenient features for many downstream tasks.